-Activity Evidence that supports this approach Challenge number(s) addressed Experienced Inclusion teacher providing quality timely interventions to children in KS2, where a number of pupils have been identified as having gaps in their learning as a result of COVID 19.
+Activity Evidence that supports this approach Challenge number(s) addressed Experienced Inclusion teacher providing quality timely interventions to children in KS2, where several pupils have been identified as having gaps in their learning.
 'Small group tuition has an average impact of four months' additional progress over the course of a year.'
-(EEF) 3

-1:1 phonics interventions delivered daily by Cover Supervisors to children who need support to read and blend sounds in Years R to 6.
+(EEF) 3 1:1 phonics intervention delivered daily by Cover Supervisors to children who need support to read and blend sounds in Years R to 6.
 'Most studies of phonics are of intensive support in small groups and one to one with the aim to supporting pupils to catch up with their peers.
 The effects of one to one tends to be a little higher (+5 months) compared with small group interventions.'
-(EEF) 1, 2, 3 Daily small group interventions for children in Years R and 1 delivering NELI (Nuffield Early Language Intervention Programme) Speech and Language Specialist appointed to focus on earlier screening, from entry to nursery.
-(Stoke Speaks Out Model) 'On average, oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.'
-(EEF) 1, 2 Daily class-based interventions to enhance quality first teaching opportunities for tar- geted pupil premium children.
+(EEF) Talk Boost assessments carried out for all pu- pils on entry to school and interventions deliv- ered across all key phases of the school to de- velop language and communication skills.
+'On average, oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.'
+(EEF) 1, 2 Daily class-based interventions to enhance quality first teaching opportunities for targeted pupil premium children.
 Disadvantaged learners do not present with the same circumstances as non-disadvantaged learners therefore equality in the classroom does not allow disadvantaged learners to catch up with their peers.
 Developing equity by providing high standards, great teaching and individual support allows all children to achieve age related expectations.
 (RADY - Raising attainment of disadvantaged youngsters).
-1,2,3,6.7 Engaging with the National Tutoring Pro- gramme to provide a blend of academic mentoring, tuition, and school-led tutoring for pupils whose education has been most im- pacted by the pandemic.
-A significant pro- portion of the pupils who receive tutoring will be disadvantaged.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 3